seankelliher/global-fertility-rates/README.md

 ## Reflection

-My goal was to build a component to show variances in fertility rates around the world.
-I choose to show the highest and lowest rate nations, all nations from high to low, and rates by world regions.
-I built a number of lists as well as an interactive Mapbox globe with shading to show the rate in each nation.
+My goal was to build a component that displays fertility rates in nations around the world.
+With Mapbox, I created a choropleth map of the world with pop-ups for each nation.
+Click the nation, a pop-up window appears displaying the nation's name and fertility rate.
+To supplement the map, I added a search bar so users can "look up" the rate of individual nations.
+I also added a list that displays average fertility rates in each world region, and a list that displays all 227 nations, from high to low.
+The largest challenge was trying to fully understand Mapbox.
+It's a complex product, with many features, and vast documentation.

 ## Acknowledgments

 * Fertility data from the CIA's [World Factbook](https://www.cia.gov/the-world-factbook/field/total-fertility-rate/country-comparison/).
 * Readme guidance from [Brenna Martenson](https://gist.github.com/martensonbj/6bf2ec2ed55f5be723415ea73c4557c4).
-* Design guidance from Google's [Material Design](https://material.io/design) and [Adobe Color](https://color.adobe.com/trends).
+* Design guidance from Google's [Material Design](https://material.io/design).
 * Linting guidance from [ESLint](https://eslint.org) and [Stylelint](https://stylelint.io).
 * Shields from [Shields](https://shields.io).